parsonsmatt/parsonsmatt.github.io/_posts/2016-07-14-rank_n_classy_limited_effects.markdown

 I don't recommend this technique any more.
 It's quite complicated, and there's a much simpler formulation of the idea that uses records-of-functions instead of type class instances.
 I've written up this formulation at the end of the blog post.
+I don't recommend using the record-of-functions approach either, except in very narrow use cases, and with very constrained interfaces.

 ## Original Post